haroutboujakjian/Vuesalize/documentation_src/README.md

 #### Format of Data

 The data that needs to be passed in as an array of objects.
-Each object should contain the x and y values for each point, and these can be specified by the `xKey` and `yKey` keys.
+Each object should contain the x and y values for each point, and these can be specified by the `x-key` and `y-key` keys.
 Passing in the values in the data allows for more fine-grained control as opposed to setting one consistent style in the props (e.g. passing in different fill values for each point instead of passing in one fill value as a prop).
 The table below has all of the possible keys that can be included for an objects